Best Fish Tacos on Oahu's North Shore: A Local's Guide

 Your choice of corn or flour tortilla, stacked with your choice of meat, jack cheese, fresh lettuce, pico de gallo, and our signature Surf Sauce.
 Served with a side of rice and beans or chips and salsa.

 The beauty is in the customization.
-You pick the protein — fresh fish, shrimp, steak, chicken, beef, sweet pork, or vegetarian — and we build the rest.
+You pick the protein — fresh fish, shrimp, steak, chicken, beef, sweet pork, or vegetarian (like our roasted cauliflower tacos) — and we build the rest.
 Every bite delivers a balance of crunch, freshness, and creamy Surf Sauce that keeps our regulars coming back.

 Beach Burrito